open-source-labs/Reactime/src/README.md

 ## Replace Functionality for Outdated Packages

-Packages emotion/core and material-ui/core haven't been updated to use React 18.
+Material-ui/core hasn't been updated to use React 18.
 This is the reason npm install --force is necessary when installing the dependencies of Reactime.
-Replacing the functionality these packages perform and removing them from Reactime would ensure compatibility moving forward.
+Replacing the functionality this package performs and removing it from Reactime would ensure compatibility moving forward.

 React Developer Tools has deprecated \_\_REACT_DEVTOOLS_GLOBAL_HOOK\_\_, which Reactime uses to extract a running application's fiber tree.
-At the time of the release of Reactime 19 (May 2023), this tool still works reliably to deliver said fiber tree.
+At the time of the release of Reactime 20 (June 2023), this tool still works reliably to deliver said fiber tree.
 This will likely be the case until the React version (React version 18.2 at time of writing) undergoes updates that diverge beyond compatibility with \_\_REACT_DEVTOOLS_GLOBAL_HOOK\_\_.
 At this time, Reactime will need to change how it extracts an application's fiber tree.

-Changing how Reactime extracts the fiber tree before said React version update may yeild diminishing result, as whatever method will also need to be updated to match React's breaking updates.
+Changing how Reactime extracts the fiber tree before said React version update may yield diminishing result, as whatever method will also need to be updated to match React's breaking updates.

 ## Redux